jreisinger/docs/data/notes/go/why.md

 Must adapt to business needs => service oriented APIs that are

-* isolated, modular and composable (no tight copupling which hinders progress and increases maintenance costs)
+* isolated, modular and composable (no tight coupling which hinders progress and increases maintenance costs)
 * easy to learn and maintain (constant turnover of engineers)
 * easy to deploy
 * scalable (up and down) and efficient